NOS4A2 (TV series)

-NOS4A2 (pronounced Nosferatu) is an American supernatural horror drama television series, based on the 2013 novel of the same name by Joe Hill, that ran on AMC from June 2, 2019 to August 23, 2020.
-The series was created by Jami O'Brien and stars Ashleigh Cummings, Zachary Quinto, Jahkara Smith, Ólafur Darri Ólafsson, Virginia Kull, and Ebon Moss-Bachrach.
-The series deals with a working-class artist who uses supernatural abilities to track an immortal being who preys on children.
-In August 2020, the series was canceled after two seasons after completing the storyline presented in the original novel.
+NOS4A2 (pronounced Nosferatu) is an American supernatural horror drama television series, based on the 2013 novel by Joe Hill, that ran on AMC from June 2, 2019, to August 23, 2020.
+It was created by Jami O'Brien and stars Ashleigh Cummings, Ólafur Darri Ólafsson, Jahkara J. Smith, Ebon Moss-Bachrach, Virginia Kull, and Zachary Quinto.
+The series follows a working-class artist who uses supernatural abilities to track an immortal being who preys on children.
+In August 2020, the series was canceled after two seasons, after completing the storyline presented in the original novel.

 Premise

 NOS4A2 follows Victoria "Vic" McQueen, a young working-class artist who discovers that she has a supernatural ability to track the seemingly immortal Charlie Manx.
 Manx feeds on the souls of children, then deposits what remains of them into Christmasland—a twisted Christmas Village of Manx's imagination where every day is Christmas Day and unhappiness is against the law.
 Vic must strive to defeat Manx and rescue his victims—without losing her mind or falling victim to him herself.